Not All Families Are From the Same Tree

-- Learn effective communications patterns around parenting with your new partner.
+- Learn effective communications patterns particularly around parenting with your new partner.

 - Build a relationship with your stepchildren.
-This will take time and a lot of patience from the stepparent.
+This will take time and a lot of patience.
 Depending on the age of the child it can take up to 4 years for a stepchild to begin to view you as more then a babysitter.

 - Parent your mutual child.
-How to include step children when a new baby is coming into the family.
+Learn ways to include step children when a new baby is coming into the family.
 Explore fears around possible favoritism and/or different rules applying to your mutual child and your step child/bio child.

 - Manage discussions around finances.
-Explore the frustrations that may occur when a significant portion of income is going to another household and how you are communicating around these issues.
+Explore the frustrations that may occur when a significant portion of income is going to another household.

 - Understand the process that stepfamilies go through.
 It can take up to 7 years before a stepfamily gets into its grove.
-The problem is that many stepfamilies dissolve before hitting this mark.
-Recognizing that their will be huge peeks and valleys during this time can help when feeling hopeless during a valley.
+Unfortunately stepfamilies dissolve before hitting this mark.
+Recognizing that there will be huge peeks and valleys during this time can help when feeling hopeless during a valley.

 - Set realistic expectations for your family.
 Stepfamilies rarely fall instantly in love with one another.
-Knowing that a stepparent is viewed as either a babysitter or coach can help spare your feelings when a stepchild thinks you are fabulous one day and doesn’t speak to you the next.
+Knowing this can help spare your feelings when a stepchild thinks you are fabulous one day and doesn’t speak to you the next.

-- Start new traditions and create shared meaning.
+- Start new traditions and create a shared meaning system.
 There may be a need to keep some old traditions to help children with transitions.
-However as this stepfamily begins to take shape it is important that new new traditions are formed and this family creates their own shared meaning system.
+However as this stepfamily begins to take shape it is important that new new traditions are formed.